 - Repeat for 10-15 times.
 If your baby is big enough to be held by the waist, lift him or her up into the air when you get back to standing position.

 Although workouts that focus on abdominal muscles may improve the appearance of a mommy tummy, make no mistake that burning through the excess fats stored in your system after maternity still requires caloric deficit, which is why simple cardio workouts such as walking, jogging, and jump ropes are excellent since they are sustainable.
-Since jump ropes can be done practically anywhere, it should be one of the first cardio exercises you need to consider.
+Since jump ropes can be done practically anywhere, it should be one of the first cardio exercises you need to consider when exercising after giving birth.

 Aside from the calories burned, walking also relieves stress and accelerates metabolism.
 It will also provide you with an excuse to buy an adorable baby carrier or stroller.
 Remember that you can do this exercise every day except on a bad weather – unless you have spare money to buy medicine for cough and cold (hopefully just for you).